Astros vs. Diamondbacks Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded at least one hit in four games in a row.
-In his last five games he is batting .294 with two doubles, a home run, three walks and two RBI.
+- Tucker hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games